the-polak/dotfiles/Siduction.md

 sudo apt-get update
 sudo apt-get install tailscale

-sudo systemctl start tailscaled # web instructions DO NOT provide this as of 10/30/25
+sudo systemctl enable tailscaled # web instructions do not provide this as of 10/30/25.
+If not enabled, service will need to be started after each reboot. sudo systemctl start tailscaled # web instructions DO NOT provide this as of 10/30/25

 sudo tailscale up # no vlans